the best education for gifted & TalentedLeadership

 DON LA SALLE, Founder, Talcott Mountain Science Center

-Dr. Donald P. La Salle is a founder and the former President and CEO of Talcott Mountain Science Center for Student Involvement, Inc. in Avon, CT.
+Dr. Donald P. La Salle was the founder and the former President and CEO of Talcott Mountain Science Center for Student Involvement, Inc. in Avon, CT.
 In 1983, he founded The Talcott Mountain Academy as a model school for intellectually excited students as a division of the Talcott Mountain Science Center.

 Dr. La Salle received his B.S. from Central Connecticut State University and his Masters and Doctorate degrees from the University of Connecticut.
 He co-authored several texts for teaching creative science and numerous articles in educational and science journals and popular periodicals.
 He was a consultant for HBO and appeared on WOR-TV’s Straight Talk program, WMCA radio, and the David Susskind show.